Jatzylap/Java-Block-Animation-Exporter/README.md

 - Click **Load Plugin From File** in Blockbench at **File > Plugins** and then click **OK** when prompted

 # Functionality
+The Java Block Animation Exporter (JBAE) basically uses modified versions of the Blockbench `Bake Animation Pose To Model` and `resolve` functions.
 To export your animation into a **Java Block Animation**, start by right-clicking your animation (created in the **Animate** tab) and click **Export Java Block Animation** from the drop-down menu.
-It exports Java Block models similar to the OBJ Animation Exporter tool by JannisX11.
+In a nutshell, the JBAE exports Java Block models similar to the OBJ Animation Exporter tool by JannisX11.